I've been blogging since 2013, and since then, so many books have been published by bloggers.

 11. The Financial Diet: A Total Beginner's Guide to Getting Good with Money

-In The Financial Diet, you'll learn how to get good with money in under a year, what you need in a budget-friendly kitchen, how to talk about money with your friends, the best way to make and stick to a budget, and a lot more.
+In The Financial Diet, you'll learn how to get rich with money in under a year, what you need in a budget-friendly kitchen, how to talk about money with your friends, the best way to make and stick to a budget, and a lot more.

-12. Will It Fly?: How to Test Your Next Business Idea So You Don't Waste Your Time and Money
+12. Will It Fly?: How to Test Your Next Business Idea, So You Don't Waste Your Time and Money

 Pat Flynn has started several successful businesses and shares all of the strategies and tools he's learned along the way.

-In Will It Fly, you'll learn a step-by-step system for testing your business idea before it goes to market, how to make sure your target idea aligns with your goals, how to validate and test your idea to see if it'll actually work, and a lot more.
+In Will It Fly, you'll learn a step-by-step system for testing your business idea before it goes to market, how to make sure your target idea aligns with your goals, how to validate and test your idea to see if it'll work, and a lot more.

 Key Learning Point: Learn a step-by-step system to test business ideas before going to market.